 The 3D design environment provides an exciting context for students to communicate, respond to texts and express themselves in different ways.
 Looking for a simple 3D design lesson idea to try with your class?
-Here are ten of our favourite language based lesson ideas.
+Here are ten of our favourite literacy and language-based lesson ideas.

 1. Character Design